zackforbing/ruby-submissions/1602/module_4_assignments/gametime/alex-sunny/checkin_1.md

 ## Instructor Section

 ### Points for first check in (base 50)
+50/50

 ### Instructor's goals for next check in
+  - Collision detection on bullets
+  - Enemy plane movement and shooting ability
+  - Collision detection with enemies/enemy bullets and user

 ### Feedback?
+  - Really good start.
+Has movement on user's plane and bullets - working on refactoring file structure and how bullets are handled.